Eamateli/web_scraper_test_app/README.md

 # This is a high level overview.
-WARNIN it does not work as intended.
+WARNING! it does not work as intended.
 Still working on it !

 Insert a url. and click scrape.